vlunpun/anime_rec_project/README.md

 # Anime Recommendation Project

-This project fetches information about an anime and its recommendations using the Jikan API and stores the data in a SQLite database using Python.
+This project fetches information about an anime and its recommendations using the Jikan API and stores the data in a SQLite database using Python and returns the reccomended animes.
+It is a full stack project that produces a simple user interface.

 ## Setup Instructions